This article will provide an overview of the assessment centre process and will explain how you can access further support and guidance.

 Assessment centres are selection days used by employers to enable them to assess the skills and competencies you are able to offer.
 The process is designed to be objective and fair, as all candidates go through exactly the same process.

-The University of Portsmouth’s employability service, Purple Door is here to help you with all aspects of applying for jobs including advising you on interviews, assessment centres and psychometric tests.
+The Careers and Employability Service is here to help you with all aspects of applying for jobs including advising you on interviews, assessment centres and psychometric tests.

 What activities might be included?